When a couple decides to separate, and they have children, it’s always a good idea to draw up a temporary custody plan.

 - The temporary custody plan should mutually agreed upon by both parents.
 If parents can not agree, mediation is another option to help reach terms.
 In some situations, the parents may need to go to court.
-Make a free appointment (phone call or virtual meeting) with a family law attorney to get help on creating your plan.
+Make an appointment (phone call or virtual meeting) with a family law attorney to get help on creating your plan.

 With all the uncertainty right now, being there to support and connect with your child — in any possible way — gives them a greater feeling of security.
 Having the right temporary custody plan in place can make all the difference.

 Ready to put together a temporary custody plan that safeguards your relationship with your kids?
-You are invited to schedule a free online video call with one of our family lawyers to learn your rights and best options.
+You are invited to schedule an online video call with one of our family lawyers to learn your rights and best options.
 Please call us today at 888-888-0919, or please click the button below.
 We are here to help.